ayush-pratapsingh/Credit_Card_Financial_Dashboard/README.md

     ■ TX, NY & CA is contributing to 68%
     ■ Overall Activation rate is 57.5%
     ■ Overall Delinquent rate is 6.06%

-📌
-Contact me for such analysis by dashboards, insights etc. 🚀